N0-man/n03an-folio/static/ticker_info/PLL.md

+## Piedmont Lithium (PLL)

-Piedmont Lithium is a lithium mining and processing company focused on developing lithium resources primarily in North America.
+_Piedmont Lithium_ is a lithium mining and processing company focused on developing lithium resources primarily in North America.
 Their main revenue currently comes from their 25% ownership in the North American Lithium (NAL) operation in Quebec, where they receive a portion of spodumene concentrate production.
 They are also developing several other projects including Carolina Lithium (US), and have a joint venture interest in the Ewoyaa project in Ghana.

 ### Acquisition